Image by Tony Wheeler Getty Images

 The zone includes the picturesque ruined monastery church, the adjacent cloister with a replica of the original fountain, workshops for candle and pottery makers, and two underground crypts that were discovered during the church excavations.
 One of these, the Calvary Crypt, contains a well-preserved mural of the Crucifixion dating from 1683.

-Also part of the archaeological zone are six museums, which can all be visited with one admission ticket.
+Also part of the archaeological zone are six museums, with extraordinarily rich collections presented in top-class exhibitions.
+All can be visited with one admission ticket.
 This museum route may be entered either through the hotel or the Universidad de San Carlos extension on 1a Av Norte.
-Starting from the hotel side, the route includes the following museums: the Museo de la Platería, with silver-work masterpieces including incense burners, candelabras and crowns; the Museo Colonial, with canvases and wood sculpture on religious themes from the 16th to 18th centuries; the Museo Arqueológico, with ceramic and stone objects from the Maya Classic period; the Museo de Arte Precolombino y Vidrio Moderno, with glass works by modern artists and the pre-Hispanic ceramic pieces that inspired them; the Museo de Artes y Artesanías Populares de Sacatepéquez, with exhibits on traditional handicrafts from the Antigua region; and the Museo de la Farmacia, a restored version of a 19th-century apothecary's shop from Guatemala City.
+Starting from the hotel side, the route includes the following museums: the Museo de la Platería, with silver-work masterpieces including incense burners, candelabras and crowns; the Museo Colonial, with canvases and wooden sculpture on religious themes from the 16th to 18th centuries; the Museo Arqueológico, with ceramic and stone objects from the Maya Classic period; the cleverly curated Museo de Arte Precolombino y Vidrio Moderno, with Mayan sculpture and ceramics shown as art pieces alongside glass works by modern artists; the Museo de Artes y Artesanías Populares de Sacatepéquez, with exhibits on traditional handicrafts from the Antigua region; and the Museo de la Farmacia, a restored version of a 19th-century apothecary's shop from Guatemala City.